Putumayo genocide: Indigenous workforce

 As well as collecting rubber for the company, natives were expected to provide food and firewood; labour for clearing paths in the forest for roads between stations, the construction of bridges and buildings, and for clearing the forest around the stations; and "every other conceivable form of demand", including giving their children or wives to company employees.
 Natives worked without pay for the company under threat of terrorization or death.
 The Amazon Journal of Roger Casement (Note: One specific instance from Casement stated: "It was clear that there was no intention paying these people, for there was nothing in the Store to do it, and even the pretence of 'feeding' them could scarcely be sustained, seeing the want of food everywhere visible".) and The Putumayo, The Devil's Paradise by Walter Hardenburg include numerous mentions of starvation among the Indigenous population.
 According to Casement:

 The trees are valueless without the Indians, who, besides getting rubber for them, do everything else these creatures need – feed them, build for them, run for them and carry for them and supply them with wives and concubines.
 They couldn't get this done by persuasion, so they slew and massacred and enslaved by terror, and that is the foundation.
 What we see today is merely the logical sequence of events – the cowed and entirely subdued Indians, reduced in numbers, hopelessly obedient, with no refuge and no retreat, and no redress.

 Muchachos de Confianza

 Muchachos de Confianza ("boys of trust") were a group of Indigenous males who were trained at a young age to act as killers and torturers against the native workforce.
 They were often employed in areas where their tribes had long-standing hostilities or were traditionally antagonistic.
-Muchachos de Confianza were also referred to as racionales ("rationals") a part of an imposed hierarchy that divided "semi-civilized" natives and those who were considered non-civilized.
+Muchachos de Confianza were also referred to as racionales ("the rational ones") a part of an imposed hierarchy that divided "semi-civilized" natives and those who were considered non-civilized.
 The Peruvian Amazon Company outfitted its muchachos with Winchester rifles and shotguns.
 Muchachos risked death if they disobeyed.